Adib-Habbou/Black-Scholes-Solver/README.md

 C++ programm that:

-* solves the full Black-Scholes partial differential equation using the Crank-Nicholson method ;
+* solves the full Black-Scholes partial differential equation using the Crank-Nicholson method

-* solves the reduced Black-Scholes partial differential equation using the Implicit Finite Difference method ;
+* solves the reduced Black-Scholes partial differential equation using the Implicit Finite Difference method

-* displays the solutions for a European Put and Call with an interface created using SDL.
+* displays the solutions for a European Put and Call with an interface created using SDL